rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 Inside the *Inspect* window (on the right in fig. imgQtGui_) all simulation data can be examined and modified in realtime.

 #.
 Clicking left mouse button on any of the blue hyperlinks will open documentation.
 #.
-Clicking middle mouse button will copy the fully qualified python name into clipboard, which can be pasted into terminal by clicking middle mouse button in the terminal.
+Clicking middle mouse button will copy the fully qualified python name into clipboard, which can be pasted into terminal by clicking middle mouse button in the terminal (or pressing ``Ctrl-V``).

 ..
 FIXME currently there is a maximum of only one 3D View window allowed.